Shildon: History

 The name Shildon comes from the Old English word sceld, This translates as 'shelf shaped hill' or 'shield/refuge'.
-Another possibility is the Old English word syclfe meaning 'shelf' and the suffix duri meaning 'hill'.
+Another possibility is the Old English word scylfe meaning 'shelf' and the suffix dun meaning 'hill'.
 This refers to the town's location on a limestone escarpment.

 The earliest inhabitants of the area were most likely present from the Mesolithic period some 6,000 years ago.
 Although no evidence of settlement has been found in Shildon itself a small flint tool discovered in the nearby Brusselton area may be from this period.

 Roman expansion reached County Durham in the first century AD.
 Possible evidence of Roman infrastructure has been uncovered in the area such as Hagg's Lane which passes through Brusselton Wood.
 Hagg's Lane formed part of the Roman road known as Dere Street.

 The first recorded reference to Shildon came during the Anglo-Saxon period in 821 AD when lands were granted to the church.